atrocore/atrocore/docs/01.atrocore/18.master-data-management/19.clusters/index.md

 **Behavior on execution:**

 - If no Golden Record exists, it is created; if one already exists, it is updated.
-- Field values are taken from the staging records based on the radio button selection in the merge view.
+- Field values are taken from the contributor records based on the radio button selection in the merge view.
-- Participating staging records are **not** processed through the [Merging Script](#merging-script) – selected values are applied directly.
+- Participating contributor records are **not** processed through the [Consolidation Script](#consolidation-script) – selected values are applied directly.
 - Participating cluster items have their state changed to Confirmed after the merge is executed.
-- Staging records that did not participate in the merge (i.e., removed from the merge interface) remain unchanged.
+- Contributor records that did not participate in the merge (i.e., removed from the merge interface) remain unchanged.
 - If a field in the Golden Record is locked via a value lock, the lock is ignored – the selected value is applied regardless.

 ## Cluster Item Actions

 The following actions are available for cluster items in both Standard and Comparison views:

-- **Confirm** – creates a link between the staging and master records.
+- **Confirm** – creates a link between the contributor and master records.
 Two scenarios apply:

-  - If a master record already exists in the cluster, the staging record is linked to it.
+  - If a master record already exists in the cluster, the contributor record is linked to it.
-  - If no master record exists yet, a new master record is created based on the selected staging record and linked to it.
+  - If no master record exists yet, a new master record is created based on the selected contributor record and linked to it.

     An already confirmed item cannot be confirmed again.

 - **Reject** – removes the cluster item from the current cluster and reassigns it to another cluster (existing or newly created).
 The rejected item remains visible in the `Rejected Cluster Items` panel.
-If a confirmed master record is rejected, all already confirmed staging records in the cluster are automatically unconfirmed and the link between the master and staging records is removed.
-If a confirmed staging record is rejected, that record is unconfirmed.
+If a confirmed master record is rejected, all already confirmed contributor records in the cluster are automatically unconfirmed and the link between the master and contributor records is removed.
+If a confirmed contributor record is rejected, that record is unconfirmed.
 Available as a mass action – can be executed for multiple cluster items at once.

 - **Unreject** – Available for items in the `Rejected Cluster Items` panel.
 Returns the item to the cluster.
 If the item was previously confirmed, then rejected, and then returned to the cluster, it will have an unconfirmed status and must be confirmed again.